wrsturgeon/nixos-mac/README.md

 Open "About This Mac" (click the top-left Apple icon) and on the first screen (Overview), look at the amount in GB next to Memory.
 This is the amount of RAM on your laptop.
 Open Disk Utility (the app—search in Spotlight).
 Under the View menu, view all disks (not just volumes).
 Click the top-most disk in the left-hand menu; you should be able to collapse everything under it.
 Click Partition.
+Many on the Internet recommend making more than one partition (e.g. for user files & system files); I let NixOS handle it and just use one.

-Make three partitions, all `MS-DOS (FAT)` (NOT `APFS`):
+Make two partitions, all `MS-DOS (FAT)` (NOT `APFS`):
-  1. `NIXHOST` for your personal files;
-  2. `NIXROOT` for the literal OS and developer-y stuff (understanding incomplete, will clarify);
+  1. `NIXOS` for literally everything on NixOS (as big as you can afford);
-  3. `NIXSWAP`, with exactly as much storage as RAM you found earlier.
+  3. `NIXSWAP`, for Linux-y reasons I don't fully understand, with about as much storage as RAM you found earlier.

-## Install rEFInd

-There are plenty of tutorials out there.
-If you're advanced enough to want to boot Linux, you probably know how to search the Internet. <3

 ## Configure for Apple firmware

 Read [this](https://wiki.t2linux.org/guides/wifi-bluetooth) and stop at the header "On Linux."
 You might have to `chmod +x firmware.sh` from inside Downloads before running it.
 Look at the commands it asks you to execute when it's done.
-They should match the following exactly:
+Don't run them, but check if they match the following exactly:
 ```
 sudo umount /dev/nvme0n1p1
 sudo mkdir /tmp/apple-wifi-efi